R-Studio/svc2influxdb2/README.md

 # SVC 2 InfluxDB v2.x
-A simple storage metrics collector (written in Python) from IBM SVC equipments whose inject them into a InfluxDB database.
+A simple storage metrics collector (written in Python) from IBM SVC equipments whose inject them into a InfluxDB v2.x database.
 Works with all IBM kind of hardware running SVC (FlashSystem V9000, V840, ...)

 *This is a fork of the project "[svc2influxdb](https://github.com/jbrt/svc2influxdb)" from @jbrt, but it is for InfluxDB v2.x. @jbrt, thanks for your work!*

 ## Requirements
-This script use python 3 and modules like 'paramiko', 'requests' and 'influxdb'.
+This script use python 3 and modules like 'paramiko', 'requests' and '[influxdb-client](https://github.com/influxdata/influxdb-client-python)'.
 You can install them by using this command line:
 `$ pip install -r requirements.txt`

 ## Usage
-`$ svc2influxdb.py your_config.file [--fixed]`
+`$ svc2influxdb2.py your_config.file [--fixed]`

 The only required argument is the configuration file.
 The --fixed option can be used to force the script to use the same timestamp for the metrics collect from your equipments.
 It can be helpful to "synchronize" all the metrics collected during a same batch to facilitate the visualization (with Grafana for example).
 The capacity values shown in the __measurements are in bytes__ (think to adjust your data type in Grafana if you use it).